The Eye of the World

 You have rated this

 The first book of The Wheel of Time, The Eye of the World, is an epic fantasy novel that wears its inspirations on its sleeve – even to a fault: its story is clearly based on Arthurian legends and The Lord of the Rings, but it’s Tolkien who most shackles Robert Jordan’s novel.
-Nevertheless, The Eye of the World really shines when it manages to break free from its influences and do its own thing, developing a fascinating protagonist and a couple of great themes.
+The Eye of the World shines when it occasionally breaks free from its influences and does its own thing, developing a fascinating protagonist and a couple of great themes.

 These monsters are grotesque in nature, being a bizarre mix of different animals.
 The Trollocs, for example, which serve as the Dark Lord’s main minions (basically, this novel’s version of orcs,) have the horns of a ram, human hands, a muzzle, feathers, and also fur.
 They even exude a vile stench, because evil in The Eye of the World is not just an abstract concept, but something that can be clearly seen and felt by those around it.
 Evil is a tangible force that affects living beings and even materials.
 As a character explains to Rand: